-Item Description USB 3.1 (USB 3.1 Gen 2 Type C) Port These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners USB 3.0 (USB 3.1 Gen 1 Type A) Port etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
+ltem Description USB 3.1 (USB 3.1 Gen 2 Type C) Port These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners USB 3.0 (USB 3.1 Gen 1 Type A) Port etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
 Powered USB 3.0 (USB 3.1 Gen 1 Type A) Port The USB 3.0 ports capable of 5Gbps (SuperSpeed) are classified as USB 3.1 Gen 1.
-There are two USB 3.1 Gen 1 (Type A) ports on this computer model (including the powered USB port).
-In addition there are two USB 3.1 Gen 2 ports (Type C) capable of 10Gbps SuperSpeed+ (including the DisplayPort 1.3 over USB 3.1,Gen 2).
-Type C ports are the smaller sized USB ports, and the larger USB Type A ports are denoted by their blue color.
-Note : The powered USB 3.0 port may be toggled on /off by means of the Fn + Power Button key combination.
-When the powered USB port is on it will supply power ( for charging devices only, not for operating devices ) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices - see page 7 - 11 ).
+There are three USB 3.1 Gen 1 (Type A) ports on this computer model.
+In addition there is a Type C USB 3.1 Gen 2 port capable of 10Gbps SuperSpeed+.
+Type C port is the smaller sized USB port, and the larger USB Type A ports are denoted by their blue color. ∃.
+1 ~ ₪ Note: The powered USB 3.0 port may be toggled on /off by means of the Fn + Power Button key combination.
+When the powered USB port is on it will supply power (for charging devices only, not for operating devices) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices - see page 7 - 11).
 Toggle power to this port by using Fn + power button .
 Note: This function is designed to help charge USB compliant devices, but is not designed to allow their operation.
 Note: The maximum amount of current supplied by USB Type-C ports is 500 mA for USB2.0/900 mA for USB 3.1